-- Be in relation to a weighty and substantial aspect of human life and behaviour - Be a belief, as opposed to an opinion or a viewpoint - Be genuinely held - Attain a level of cogency, seriousness, cohesion and importance - Be worthy of respect in a democratic society - Not be incompatible with human dignity - Not conflict with the fundamental rights of others - Have a similar status or cogency to a religious belief
+- Be in relation to a weighty and substantial aspect of human life and behaviour. - Be a belief, as opposed to an opinion or a viewpoint. - Be genuinely held. - Attain a level of cogency, seriousness, cohesion and importance. - Be worthy of respect in a democratic society. - Not be incompatible with human dignity. - Not conflict with the fundamental rights of others. - Have a similar status or cogency to a religious belief.

-In CASE NAME the employment tribunal confirmed that the beliefs of vegans meet this set of criteria.
+In the case between Mr Jordi Casamitjana and the League Against Cruel Sports, the employment tribunal confirmed that the beliefs of vegans meet the legal test.
 Therefore, employers must ensure that they do everything they can to avoid discriminating, either directly or indirectly, against vegans.